Playingbinke6/Moris-beeper-/README.md

-W will need to discribe the project here once we have progressed.
+We will need to describe the project here once we have progressed.